 Am I in danger?

 If the answer is yes, your fear is a natural, healthy reaction to a harmful situation.
 Get yourself out of there as soon as you can!

-If the answer is no, you might mistake other responses to, in themselves, harmless situations for fear and panic.
+If the answer is no, you might mistake other responses to harmless situations for fear and anxiety.

 Remind yourself that you are not in danger.
 This is not fear.
 It is overstimulation.